uc-cdis/dcf-dataservice/README.md

 # dcf-dataservice
  Jobs to replicate data from GDC data center to AWS and Google buckets.
-The jobs need to be run inside a kubeneste cluster.
+The jobs need to be run inside a kubernetes cluster.

- GDC has two different data storages: Data center and AWS backup bucket which are synchronized continuously with each other.
-Every one or two months, GDC releases new/updated/deleted data in manifest files, the goal is to deploy two separated jobs which copy the data to AWS, GOOGLE cloud respectively.
+ GDC has two different data sources: Data center and AWS backup bucket which are synchronized continuously with each other.
+Every one or two months, GDC releases new/updated/deleted data in manifest files which serve as input of the dcf-dataservice to replicate the data from GDC data sources to DCF AWS buckets and DCF GOOGLE buckets respectively.

 ## GDC AWS bucket to DCF AWS buckets
- Simply using AWS API to sync in-AWS buckets.
+ Simply use AWS API to sync in-AWS buckets.
 To boost up the performance, we deploy multiple-thread aws s3 cli.

 ## GDC data center to DCF GOOGLE buckets
- Deploy a data-flow job that copies data from GDC to GCP buckets.
+ Deploy a google data flow job that copies data from GDC to GCP buckets.
 The `copy` transform of the data-flow pipeline streams objects from GDC data center to GOOGLE buckets.

 ## How to run
 Create a directory in `$vpc_name/apis_configs` and name it as `dcf_dataservice` and follow the below steps to setup to run as k8 jobs